fhgrings/5g-core-network-slicing/README.md

 The AWS architecture was designed to provide the entire AWS VPC and security resources.
 Terraform with AWS provider build the entire infrastructure that corresponds to:

-* 1x Global VPC;
+* 1x Global VPC - Cloud network and security configurations;
-* 2x Subnets (Public and Private)
+* 2x Subnets (Public and Private) - Separate Master and Nodes Public access;
-* 2 Routers (Public and Private)
+* 2x Routers (Public and Private) - Co ingress and outgress trafic;
-* 1 Gateway to expose public Router to internet
+* 1x Gateway to expose public Router to internet;
-* 1 NAT to private Subnet
+* 1x NAT to private Subnet;
-* 2 Security Groups with same configuration to implements in the future port restrictions.
+* 2x Security Groups with same configuration to implements in the future port restrictions.

 ![](./imgs/aws-architecture.png)